 The Fund does not isolate that portion of gains or losses on securities and derivative financial instruments that are measured at fair value through profit or loss and which is due to changes in foreign exchange rates from that which is due to changes in the market price of securities.
 Such fluctuations are included with the net gains or losses on financial instruments at fair value through profit or loss in the Statement of Comprehensive Income.

 e.
 Management fees

-In accordance with the Constitution, the Fund's managers are entitled to a management fee of 0.99% per annum of the value of the Fund payable on a monthly basis.
-There is also an expense recovery of up to 0.01% per annum of net assets.
+In accordance with the Constitution, the Fund's managers are entitled to a management fee of 1.55% per annum of the value of the Fund payable on a monthly basis.